PDX Planespotting

 Though pedestrians can access all the points too, if you take transit or find a place to park.
 It's just a lot slower.

 Planespotters have excellent access at PDX.
 We should not take that for granted.
 Let's encourage each other to work together to make sure we don't lose our privileges.
 At all airports, planespotters need to try to be an ally of the airport's security.
 If not, we could see new restrictions on our access.
-So it's important to be well behaved and set a good example for others.
+So it's important to be well behaved and help set a good example for others.

 For example, don't touch airport perimeter security fences.
 Assume that doing so will at least catch attention, and may be considered a security incident.

-If you see a security incident or suspicious activity, call either the Portland Airport Police (part of the Port of Portland) or call 911.
+If you see a security incident or suspicious activity, call either the Portland Airport Police or call 911.

 Getting to PDX